jcolag/silver-bat-01-seeking-refuge/text/10-escape.md

 As we get closer to the exit, I feel the caravan moving me further towards the front, angling my body so that I can see more than the pipe moving above me.
 Several people grab my shoulder as I pass as a show of support.

 "I'm glad to see you're still with us, Honcho," Saifuddin beams.
-Next time, we definitely need better codenames.
+Next time, we definitely need better code names.
 H-words sounded like an amusing theme last night, but that was probably after a couple of drinks.

 "I'm pretty happy with that, myself, given the alternative.
 The folks back there filled me in as well as they could.
 Quite the talented bunch:  Doctors, soldiers, singers..."